russellmcc/bilinear-audio/README.md

 This repo contains a collection of open-source audio plug-ins written in Rust and TypeScript.
 This is currently alpha software with plenty of limitations and limited documentation!

+Right now, the plug-ins are only available in VST3 format for macOS.

 The working title of this collection is "Bilinear Audio".

 ## Plug-ins